Syndica/rocksdb-zig/README.md

 Supported use cases:
 - [⬇️](#build-rocksdb) Build a RocksDB static library using the zig build system.
-- [⬇️](#directly-use-rocksdb-in-a-zig-project) Directly import RocksDB as a normal zig dependency in a zig project.
+- [⬇️](#import-rocksdb-c-api-in-a-zig-project) Import RocksDB's C API as a normal zig dependency in a zig project.
-- [⬇️](#use-the-zig-bindings-library) Use an idiomatic zig library of bindings that wrap the RocksDB library with hand-written zig code.
+- [⬇️](#import-the-zig-bindings-library) Import an idiomatic zig library of bindings that wrap the RocksDB library with hand-written zig code.

 In all cases, RocksDB and all of its dependencies are statically linked.
 This offers portability because it works without needing to dynamically link to any shared libraries in the system.